r4gus/zbor/README.md

 # zbor

-> Note: This project is in an early stage and not feature complete.

 The Concise Binary Object Representation (CBOR) is a data format whose design goals include the possibility of extremely small code size, fairly small message size, and extensibility without the need for version negotiation